 Within a subnet, it is important that only one station is assigned to an IP address.
 Otherwise, this can create problems for end-users as they try to utilize applications and network services.
 In this tech tip, we’ll explore how a duplicate IP can happen and what the symptoms are.

 In most cases, duplicate IP conflicts are due to configuration mistakes.
 Perhaps a technician added a device to the network with a statically set IP address that is also assigned to the DHCP address pool for that subnet.
 At first, the device might work just fine.
 But sooner or later, that same address could be assigned to a machine trying to join the network with a DHCP allocated address.
-Most operating systems are designed to detect and prevent this, however, some do not, which will cause the duplicate IP problem.
+Most operating systems are designed for duplicate IP address detection and prevention, however, some are not, which will cause the duplicate IP problem.

 Another way a duplicate IP conflict could happen is that both stations are statically set to the same address.
 Good IP management should help to prevent this, as well as active network discovery and IP detection with an analysis tool like the EtherScope nXG prior to deploying a new device.